 Find out which deal best suits your visit to NYC with this guide to New York CityPASS, New York City Explorer Pass, The New York Pass, The New York Sightseeing Pass, Build Your Own by Smart Destinations and New York C3 by CityPASS.

-Seeing the City by double-decker bus, bike, boat or helicopter—or just being led on foot by a knowledgeable guide—can make for a memorable trip, and there are convenient, affordable ways to visit all of NYC’s major attractions.
+Seeing the City by double-decker bus, bike, boat —or just being led on foot by a knowledgeable guide—can make for a memorable trip, and there are convenient, affordable ways to visit all of NYC’s major attractions.
 For a breakdown of city tours by type and theme, visit our Tours page.

 Seasonal Events and Attractions

 There’s guaranteed to be something fun happening during your visit.
 To see what it is, visit our calendar of events or our annual events listings.
 Our overview of the holiday season in the City also provides essential information as well as details about how locals celebrate.